Telemedicine Software Guide: Development, Cost, and Benefits

 Types of telehealth software

-Technical Side of Telehealth Software Development
+The Core Aspects of Telehealth Software Development

 How to make a telemedicine app?
 Despite the type of healthcare solutions you choose, all the telehealth platforms include both the patient's and the doctor's sides.
 Below you find what features are required depending on the role.